Newsletter Fall 2018

 May 2019 - Chapters 40-42, University of Notre Dame, Rome Global Gateway

 Further details for each event will be available as the date nears.
 Some dates may be subject to change, so please check back.
-For further information about this project, see the workshop schedule and the workshop's blog. please see the following links:
+For further information about this project, see the workshop schedule and the workshop's blog.

 The Center for Italian Studies welcomes Leonardo Canova from the University of Pisa where he is a second-year PhD candidate in Italian Studies.
 Leonardo joins the University of Notre Dame as a Research visitor in Italian.
 During his time in residence, he plans to continue his dissertation research focusing on the "bestiary" of Dante's Comedy.
 Canova is also an expert member of the Interdepartmental Center for Jewish Studies (University of Pisa) and an associate of the Lucca Historical Institute.
 His research interests include Dante and the history of the Italian language, Primo Levi, Jewish language and culture, and Dante reception in contemporary pop culture.